- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 Procedure to handle situations of abuse:

-- If you are or are a witness to an instance of harassment, please inform the Academic Director immediately.
+- If a student is or is a witness to an instance of harassment, they must inform the Academic Director immediately.

 - All complaints will be treated with sensitivity and confidentiality.